solpaul/CourseProject1/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 The function returns the tidy data set described in point 5.

+Also contained is a markup file, CodeBook.md, a code book that describes the variables, the data, and any transformations or work that are performed to clean up the data.